 - Network coverage.
 Mobile broadband’s performance is dependent on the signal strength of the network.
 For one thing you need to ensure there’s coverage in your area, but it’s also possible that buildings or natural obstacles could impede the signal and greatly reduce your connection speed.
 It’s far less consistent and reliable than fixed line service.

 - Speed.
 3G mobile broadband will - signal allowing - typically offer an average speed of 2-3Mb.
 This is sufficient for web browsing and will just about handle media streaming, but downloads will be slow.
 Newer high speed 3G as offered by Three and others can go as fast as 20Mb (quicker than ADSL) but again depends on network coverage.
 4G broadband (for 30Mb or more) is also now available in the UK, but remains expensive and has a limited reach at present.
-However it could be a great option in some of the larger university towns and cities.
+However it could be a great option in some of the larger towns and cities.

 - Latency.
 If you play online games you’ll find the latency (the time it takes for data to travel between your computer and a server) quite high on mobile broadband.
 It’ll do for a round of Bejeweled on Facebook but fast-paced titles could suffer.

 - Data caps.
 With the exception of using a tethered smartphone on Three’s unlimited One Plan, you won’t find any mobile broadband offering unlimited usage.
-Contract deals don’t go over 15GB a month, 4G offers bigger caps but at a higher cost, and PAYG mobile broadband is limited to how many top-ups you can afford.
+3G contract deals don’t go over 15GB a month, 4G offers bigger caps but at a higher cost, and PAYG mobile broadband is limited to how many top-ups you can afford.
 This is not a big deal if you’re mostly using it for browsing and email, but once video and files get thrown in the mix a small data cap is a real hindrance.

 So should students bother with mobile broadband?
 While these downsides may seem a hindrance there are some positives to keep in mind: